 Acupuncture is a form of alternative medicine that was created in China.
 It involves putting small needles into different parts of the body.
 It’s believed that targeting different areas can be used to relieve pain and headaches.
 I had wanted to try acupuncture, but my back was still pretty bruised from the cupping (mentioned below) so I decided not to go too overboard.

-Acupuncture costs 200 rupees ($2) at the Wellness Hospital located in the Bansbari area of Kathmandu.
+Acupuncture is extremely inexpensive at the Wellness Hospital located in the Bansbari area of Kathmandu.
 I’ve read that sometimes you have to pay extra to buy the pins, so be sure to ask in advance.
 I was told it would take approximately 30 mins to complete.

 Cupping